List of DC Comics imprints: Paradox Press

 Paradox Press was DC's second mature readers imprint replacing Piranha Press in 1994.
 The Paradox imprint was shut down in 2001.

 Paradox's first comic books, Big Book of Urban Legends, La Pacifica and Brooklyn Dreams, saw print in January 1995.
 In August 1996, Paradox began the reprinting of the Gon manga by Masashi Tanaka.
 Road to Perdition, published in April 1998, was later adapted into a motion picture.
 Paradox stopped releasing material with Gon on Safari in September 2000.

 Piranha Press

-Piranha Press was DC Comics' first mature readers imprint launched in 1987.
-The book establishing the imprint's tone was Beautiful Stories for Ugly Children (BSUC), an anthology by Dave Louapre and Dan Sweetman.
+Piranha Press was DC Comics' first mature readers imprint launched in 1989.
+The book establishing the imprint's tone was Beautiful Stories for Ugly Children (BSfUC), an anthology by Dave Louapre and Dan Sweetman.
 Piranha's best-selling (and most well-remembered) title was Why I Hate Saturn (which started Kyle Baker's solo career).
 Piranha was shut down in 1994 to be replaced by Paradox Press.
 The imprint was DC's first imprint that allowed creator-owned titles.

-Piranha was announced in November 1987 with Mark Nevelow as its editor.
-In June 1989, the imprint's first titles hit the stands, BSUC and ETC. 24 different titles saw print under the Piranha imprint.
-BSUC lasted 30 issues, while most were one-shots or did not last for more than five issues.
+Piranha Press was announced in November 1987 with Mark Nevelow as its editor.
+In June 1989, the imprint's first titles hit the stands, BSfUC and ETC. 24 different titles saw print under the Piranha imprint.
+BSfUC lasted 30 issues, while most were one-shots or did not last for more than five issues.
 In December 1992, Prince: Alter Ego, based on the rock star Prince, hit the stands.